 Cows and farms

-Southeast Australia's climate and natural resources are generally favourable to dairying and allow the industry to be predominantly pasture-based, with approximately 60-65% of cattle feed requirements coming from homegrown feed in a year of normal seasonal conditions.
-This results in efficient, high quality milk production.
+Southeast Australia’s climate and natural resources are generally favourable to dairying and allow the industry to be predominantly pasture-based, with approximately 60–65% of cattle feed requirements coming from grazing in a year of ‘normal’ seasonal conditions.
+This results in cost efficient, high-quality milk production.

 Most dairy production is located in coastal areas where pasture growth generally depends on natural rainfall.
-Nevertheless, there are several inland irrigation schemes, most notably in inland northern Victoria and southern New South Wales.
+Nevertheless, there are several inland dairying areas reliant on irrigation schemes, most notably in northern Victoria and the New South Wales Riverina.

-The number of farms has fallen by more than two-thirds over the last three decades from 19,380 in mid-1985 to 6,102 in mid-2015.
-The trend in farm numbers will often follow the trend in farmgate milk prices from season to season, with strong prices either slowing the rate of attrition or even reversing the long-term trend.
-At times of low farmgate milk prices, farmers do choose to leave the industry or else cease dairying operations until market conditions improve.
+The number of farms has fallen by almost three quarters since 1979/80 from 21,994 to 5,789 in mid-2017.
+The trend in farm numbers will often follow changes in farmgate milk prices from season to season, with strong prices either slowing the rate of attrition or even reversing the long-term trend.
+At times of low farmgate milk prices, farmers choose to leave the industry or else cease dairying operations in favour of other farming activities such as beef cattle, until market conditions improve.

-Nevertheless, falling farm numbers do reflect a long term trend observed in agriculture around the world, as reduced price support and changing business practices have encouraged a shift to larger, more efficient operating systems.
+Nevertheless, falling farm numbers reflect a trend in agriculture around the world, as changing business practices have encouraged a shift to larger, more intensive operating systems with greater economies of scale.

 Number of registered dairy farms